-Starting in spring 2015, we began to contact all non-exempt applicants who have not attended Orientation.
-We send them a follow-up email to remind them to sign up for our mandated new student orientations.
-We have adopted this practice as part of the overall Ori-Registration Pipeline project.
+Starting in spring 2015, we began to contact all newly enrolled, non-exempt students who have not have attended Orientation.
+We send them a follow-up email to remind them to sign up for our orientation.
+We have adopted this practice as part of the overall Ori-Reg Pipeline project.